It has not been the start to the new Formula One season that either Lewis Hamilton or Mercedes were hoping for.

 Compare this to Verstappen and Leclerc.
 Verstappen lost a significant chunk of speed at Bahrain, but only a small amount at the two other races.

-Meanwhile Leclerc gained speed in Bahrain, and lost less than one mile per hour at the other two.
+Meanwhile Leclerc gained speed in Bahrain, and lost less than one kilometre per hour at the other two.

 Russell has attributed this to porpoising, which is stopping Mercedes from hitting top speeds.
 “If we solve the porpoising,” he says, “that would cure I would say 99% of our issues.”